 I) Immobilization test: A rapid presumptive diagnosis of cholera can be made by observing the wet smear for the distinctive rapid to and fro movement (darting movement) of V. cholerae O1 and O139 due to their single polar flagellum.
 The movement can be stopped by adding one drop of V. cholerae O1 and O139 antiserum respectively.

-Hanging drop method for Vibrio cholerae is one of the easy but most popular test used for the presumptive diagnosis.
-Read details about this test here
+Hanging drop method for Vibrio cholerae is one of the easy but most popular tests used for the presumptive diagnosis.

 1. Cultural characteristics:

-(Note: The broth should not be shake before plating)
+(Note: The broth should not be shaken before plating)

 - After 18-24 hrs of incubation at 37°C observe the colony morphology.